marcanuy/simpleit.rocks/docs/linux/_posts/2017-06-30-how-to-download-a-website-with-wget-the-right-way.md

   offline.
 - preventing requesting too many web pages too fast, overloading the server and possibly being blocked from requesting more.
+- avoid overwriting or creating duplicates of already downloaded files.

 ## Wget summary